 This is Dyana or Jhana.
-The place where you step back into the garden of the mind and the work of tending the garden is the same work as enjoying it.
+The place where you step back into the garden of the mind and the work of tending the garden is the same as the work of enjoying the garden.

 Around 2011, about the time of the birth of my first child, I sought to return to my spiritual centre.
-I pursued my search through the religious practise of mindfulness of breathing meditation, one hour a day, six days a week for seven years or so.
+I pursued my search through the religious practise of mindfulness of breathing meditation, one hour a day, six days a week for seven years.
 Alongside Christian worship as a spiritual practise instead of the Metta Bhavana.
+It was transformational.